nhsconnect/prm-practice-migration/guide/role/clinical-comissioning-groups.md

 * Did the Technical survey identify the need for additional hardware/software requirements?

+  -- If so, is there sufficent mechanisims to pay for the new requirements?
   -- If so, do you have a date for when the new requirements will be deployed?